Capture

 Similarly: It is not possible to capture an amount that is not reserved, as that would make it possible to charge a user's card without requiring the user to confirm the payment first.

-You can probably use "reserve capture", and just do the capture right after the reserve.
-This has some benefits, see the first link below.
+If you aren't sure, you should probably use "reserve capture", and just do the capture right after the reserve.
+This has some benefits, see Reserve capture vs direct capture.

 How can I check if I have "reserve capture" or "direct capture"?

-All merchants can log in to the merchant portal and check the capture type for all their sales units in the Utvikler (Developer) section.
+All merchants can log in on portal.vippsmobilepay.com, and check the capture type for all their sales units in the Developer section.

 If you are a partner and want to check a merchant, see the Management API.